 Thai VietJet and Thai Lion Air, the cheapest LCC tier from DMK

 Both fly Don Mueang to Krabi on similar pricing.
-Thai VietJet posts the cheapest base fare on Skyscanner at $23 one way, the lowest of any operator on the lane.
+Thai VietJet posts the cheapest base fare in current listings at $23 one way, the lowest of any operator on the lane.

 Net all-in after bag and seat tracks AirAsia closely.
 The base-fare advantage exists for the traveler-without-bag scenario only.